lablayers/passport-deviantart/README.md

 Configuration
 ----

-Use the following example implementation to get started with deviantART's passport strategy library
+Use the following example implementation to get started with deviantART's passport strategy library:

 ```javascript
 var passport = require('passport'),